Havikki/module2/README.md

 # module2
-Assignments for module 2
-Made by Joonas Laine
+Assignments for module 2 made by Joonas Laine